From LTL to rLTL Monitoring: Improved Monitorability through Robust Semantics: Robust Linear Temporal Logic

-Due to space restrictions, we have to refer the reader to the original work by Tabuada and Neider~\cite{DBLP:conf/csl/TabuadaN16} for a thorough introduction and motivation.
+So as to not clutter this section too much, we refer the reader to the original work by Tabuada and Neider~\cite{DBLP:conf/csl/TabuadaN16} for a thorough introduction and motivation to the preceding semantics.
 However, we here want to illustrate the definition above and briefly argue that it indeed captures the intuition described at the beginning of this section.
-To this end, we reconsider the formulas $\Boxdot p$ and $\Boxdot a \Rimplies \Boxdot g$ in Examples~\ref{ex:rltl-semantics-1} and \ref{ex:rltl-semantics-2}, respectively.
+To this end, we reconsider the formulas $\Boxdot p$, $\Boxdot a \Rimplies \Boxdot g$, $\Boxdot(q \Rimplies \Diamonddot p)$ in Examples~\ref{ex:rltl-semantics-1}, \ref{ex:rltl-semantics-2}, and \ref{ex:rltl-semantics-3} respectively.

 \begin{example} Consider the formula $\Boxdot p$ and the following five infinite words over the set $P = \{ p \}$ of atomic propositions: